horiid/blog/_posts/2021-05-25-reviving-the-old-laptops.md

 make iasl
 make
 ~~~
----

 ## Write Coreboot to the chip
 Let's write coreboot to the chip.
 Make up your mind.
 ~~~
 cd ~/coreboot/build
 fr -c "your chip name" -w coreboot.rom
 ~~~
-Be noticed that the last step of the command will verify the chip and if it's successful, the final line would be like this:
+Be noted that the last step of the command will verify the chip and if it's successful, the final line would be like this:
 ~~~
 Verifying flash...
 VERIFIED.
 ~~~

 * If suceessful, shutdown the Raspberry Pi before removing the test clip.
 * If failed, make sure coneection is fine and flash again.
-* If still failed, rebuild coreboot and flash again.
+* If still failed, revise config, rebuild coreboot and flash again.
-* If still not, give up and flash your backup01.bin.
-This is why we prepared the backup.
+* If still failed and you get too worried, give up and flash backup0X.bin.
+This is why we prepared backups.

 ---
 ## Install Linux
 In this section, I'm going to introduce how to download/install Linux to your computer.
 In this time we are creating LiveUSB, which enables to launch OS from USB.
 It also makes it easy to install OS to actual device.

-*Aside from Coreboot procedure, you can do this section alone if you simply want to install Linux to your computer.*
+*Aside from Coreboot procedure, you can do this section independently if you simply want to install Linux to your computer.*
 ### Creating LiveUSB
 Download [UNetbootin](https://unetbootin.github.io).
 It loads distributions either by downloading ISO image for you, but you can independently download/select ISO images.
 ### Boot LiveUSB and install Linux